To-do List Runner

 Runner Domain (optional): admin

-Base Runners: Command Base, Spring Base
+Base Runners: Base CRUD

 Runner Description (optional): This is an example runner for todo list management.